-The physical examination can be scheduled and performed at ESH if you are in Syracuse prior to June 1st, which is the deadline to submit the completed documents.
-However, the physical examination can be performed elsewhere by your personal health provider if you choose.
-All forms should be mailed or faxed to ESH by the deadline.
+The physical examination can be scheduled and performed at ESH if you are in Syracuse prior to May 30th.
+The deadline to submit completed documents is June 2nd.
+However, the physical examination can be performed elsewhere by your personal healthcare provider if you choose.
+All forms should be mailed, scanned and e-mailed or faxed to ESH by the document deadline date of June 2nd.
 The ESH Director carefully reviews all medical histories and physicals.
 Re-examination may be necessary if there are concerns about the findings or completeness.

-What is required for documentation of immunity to rubella, rubeola, and mumps?
+What is required for documentation of immunity to rubella, rubeola, mumps, and varicella?

 Is hepatitis B vaccination required?